Interesting Facts about Rocks and 3 Different Types

 4. Novaculite: A less common type of non-foliated metamorphic rock in nature.

-It was found that there are many differences between the two types of metamorphic rocks, the most prominent of which are the following:
+It was found that there are many differences between the two types of metamorphic, the most prominent of which are the following:

 Many new minerals were produced when temperature, pressure, or both changed.No new minerals are formed when temperature, pressure, or both change.

-One of the characteristics that distinguish metamorphic rocks is that they:
+One of the characteristics that distinguish metamorphic pieces is that they:

-2. Color diversity, due to the fact that it is made up of a mixture of different minerals.
+2. Colour diversity because it is made up of a mixture of different minerals.

 Rock Strength

-Rocks vary greatly in strength, from quartz having durability in far more than 300 MPa to stone so softly that it may crumble with bare fingers.
-Relatively soft, easily worked stone was quarried for construction as early as 4000 BCE in Ancient Egypt, and stone was accustomed build fortifications in inner Mongolia as Early as 2800 BCE.
-The soft rock, tuff, is common in Italy, and therefore the Romans used it for several buildings and bridges.
-Limestone was widely employed in construction within the Middle Ages in Europe and remained into the 20th century.
+They vary greatly in strength, from quartz having durability in far more than 300 MPa to stone so softly that it may crumble with bare fingers.
+Relatively soft, easily worked stone was quarried for construction as early as 4000 BCE in Ancient Egypt, and stone was accustomed to building fortifications in inner Mongolia as Early as 2800 BCE.
+The soft rock, tuff, is common in Italy, and therefore, the Romans used it for several buildings and bridges.
+Limestone was widely employed in construction during the Middle Ages in Europe and remained into the 20th century.

 Most Well-known Rocks in Nature